NNPDF/nnpdf/doc/sphinx/source/tutorials/addspecialgrouping.rst

     def parse_nnpdf40_process(self, proc: str):
         return proc

-the name of the variable (in this case ``proc``) is unimportant, however the type hint in the signature should be ``str`` to confirm that the key is read from the config file as a string.
+The name of the variable (in this case ``proc``) is unimportant, however the type hint in the signature should be ``str`` to confirm that the key is read from the config file as a string.

 .. note::
-   The reason the group name should be a string is because it is sometimes passed to the c++ code through the swig interface, which is very strict about the typing you use.
+   The reason the group name should be a string is because it is sometimes passed to the C++ code through the SWIG interface, which is very strict about the typing you use.

-in addition to this, you must add the new grouping to :py:class:`validphys.plotoptions.core.PlotInfo` as a keyword arguments of the ``__init__`` function and subsequently as an attribute of the class as follows:
+In addition to this, you must add the new grouping to :py:class:`validphys.plotoptions.core.PlotInfo` as a keyword arguments of the ``__init__`` function and subsequently as an attribute of the class as follows: